Max1Truc/chat/README.md

 # chat

 This chat hasn't any log.
-When you chat, the messages aren't saved.
+When you send a message it isn't saved.